-(e.g., normally distributed), the joint distributions can be modeled when the 6 parameters (3 means and 3 variances) are trained.
+As we presented in Section 2.3, we assume that the attacker estimates the posterior distribution of genotypes and utilizes the maximum a posteriori estimate of the genotype as the general prediction method.
+For this, attacker must first model the joint genotype-phenotype distribution and then build the posterior genotype distribution.
+Figure S9a shows the joint genotype-expression distribution for an eQTL.
+Figure S9b shows the modeling of the joint distribution using 3 conditional distributions of expression levels at each genotype.
+First, the means and variances of the distributions are assumed independent.
+Assuming that mean and variance are sufficient statistics for the conditional distributions (e.g., normally distributed), the joint distributions can be modeled when the 6 parameters (3 means and 3 variances) are trained.
 The training can be performed using unsupervised methods like expectation maximization or can be performed using training data.
 This would, however, increase the required auxiliary data and decrease the applicability of the linking attack.
 Figure S9c shows a simplification of the model by assuming the variances of the conditional expression distributions are same for each genotype.
 This decreases the number of parameters to be trained to 4 (3 means and 1 variance).
 Figure S9d shows an equally complex model with 4 parameters where the conditional distributions are uniform at non-overlapping ranges of expression for each genotype.
 This model requires 4 parameters to be trained corresponding to the expression range limits.
 Figure S9e shows the final simplification of the genotype prediction, which requires only one parameter to be trained.
 In this model, the prediction only assigns uniform probability for homozygous genotypes when expression levels higher or lower than e{mid} and assigns 0 conditional probability to the heterozygous genotypes, which brings up an important point: This simplified model is exactly the distribution that is utilized in the extremity based genotype prediction.
 In the extremity based prediction, we estimate e{mid} simply as the mid-point of the range of gene expression levels within the expression dataset (Equations 3 and 4-6).

-4.9 Accuracy, Positive Predictive Value, and Sensitivity of Linkings where $pred_j$ is defined in Equation (18) and $I(pred_j = j)$ returns 1 if $pred_j$ is equal to j and 0 otherwise.
-When we are studying the effectiveness of first distance gap, $d{2,1}$, for estimating reliability of linkings, we select the subset of linkings for which $d{2,1}$ is above the first distance gap threshold and computed the sensitivity and positive predictive value (PPV) for the selected set of linkings, which are defined below:
+4.9 Accuracy, Positive Predictive Value, and Sensitivity of Linkings where $pred_j$ is defined in Equation (18) and $I(pred_j = j)$ returns 1 if $pred_j$ is equal to j (i.e., correct linking) and 0 otherwise.
+When we are studying the effectiveness of first distance gap, $d{1,2}$, for estimating reliability of linkings, we select the subset of linkings for which $d{1,2}$ is above the first distance gap threshold and computed the sensitivity and positive predictive value (PPV) for the selected set of linkings, which are defined below: